astronomer/docs/software/self-signed-certificate.md

 description: Generate a self-signed certificate to use with Astronomer Software.
 ---

 This guide describes the steps to generate a self-signed certificate to use with Astronomer Software.
+You might want to complete this setup as part of [installing Astronomer Software on AWS](install-aws.md).

-Self-signed certificates are best used in privately hosted internal applications and in development and testing environments.
-Avoid using self-signed certificates in situations where trust and identity of the certificate issuer are important.
+Self-signed certificates are ideal for privately hosted internal applications, as well as in development and testing environments.
+Avoid using self-signed certificates in installations where the trust and identity of the certificate issuer are important.

 ## Prerequisites

 - [openssl](https://www.openssl.org/).
 You can install it through [Homebrew](https://formulae.brew.sh/formula/openssl@1.1) on MacOs, [Windows installer](http://gnuwin32.sourceforge.net/packages/openssl.htm) on Windows, or [`apt-get`](https://www.misterpki.com/how-to-install-openssl-on-ubuntu/) on Linux.

 ## Setup

 Run the following set of commands, and answer the questions when prompted.